Dr Diogo Monjardino De Souza Monteiro

 Economics of food quality and information, Food Marketing, Supply chain coordination, Consumer research on nutrition and diet choices, Food Policy, choice experiments, applied econometrics.

-2. Fraud in Green markets – In this international collaboration with Professors Steve Hamilton from the California Polythechnic Institute, Alexis Gapapin from the University Grenoble Alpes and Dr Olivier Bonroy a senior researcher at INRA -Grenoble Applied Economics Lab, we developed an economic experiment to investigate the effect of market size and alternative monitoring and enforcement rules on the mitigation of fraud in labels with collective reputation (such as organic).
-This research has been sponsored by the INRA and the University Grenoble Alpes
+1. Fraud in Green markets – In this international collaboration with Professors Steve Hamilton from the California Polytechnic Institute, Alexis Gapapin from the University Grenoble Alpes and Dr Olivier Bonroy a senior researcher at INRA -Grenoble Applied Economics Lab, we developed an economic experiment to investigate the effect of market size and alternative monitoring and enforcement rules on the mitigation of fraud in labels with collective reputation (such as organic).
+This research has been sponsored by INRA and the University Grenoble Alpes.

 ACE2012 Food Business Economics Module Leader (co-taught with Dr Luca Panzone) - 20 Credits